jeffpar/pcjs.v1/README.md

 + The [PCjs](my_modules/pcjs-client/lib/) and [C1Pjs](my_modules/c1pjs-client/lib/) client applications, both "compiled" and uncompiled
 + A smattering of [PCjs](docs/pcjs/) and [C1Pjs](docs/c1pjs/) documentation, along with [blog posts](blog/), related [publications](pubs/) and more

+The PCjs web server is *not* required to run most PCjs simulations.
+Any web server (Node, Apache, Nginx, etc) that can serve the necessary JavaScript files to your browser will work.
+However, instructions for doing that are beyond the scope of this "Quick Start" document.
+Also, it is possible to create simulations that require access to PCjs web server APIs; however, none of the simulations in the repository should require API access.

 ### Installing PCjs

 The following instructions were written for OS X users.
 However, users of other operating systems should have no problem following along.
+There are some prerequisites:

+- Git (included with OS X Developer Tools; separate download required for Windows)
+- Python (used by NPM and included with OS X; separate download required for Windows)
+- Node with NPM (download an appropriate installation package from [nodejs.org](http://nodejs.org/download/))

-Open Terminal and `cd` to a directory where you'd like to install PCjs, and run the following commands:
+Once you have the prerequisites, open a command-line window, `cd` to the directory where you'd like to install PCjs, and type the following commands:

 	git clone git@github.com:jeffpar/pcjs.git pcjs
 	cd pcjs
 	npm install
 	node server.js

 Now open a web browser and go to `http://localhost:8088/`.
-You're done!
+Done!

-NOTE: If you just want to run the server and don't plan to do any development, you can reduce the footprint slightly by asking NPM to install only "productions" modules:
+If you just want to launch the web server or don't plan to do any development, you can reduce the footprint slightly by asking NPM to install only "productions" modules (which can also eliminate some errors if, for example, you neglected to install Python):

 	npm install --production

-If you ever inadvertently run `npm install` without `--production`, you can easily eliminate any unwanted "devDependencies" with:
+If you ever inadvertently run `npm install` without `--production`, you can easily uninstall all the "devDependencies" listed in [package.json](package.json) with this command:

 	npm prune --production

-Finally, when installing the project on an AWS server, you have complete control of how Node is launched, but you don't have direct control of NPM; the best you can do is set the following AWS "Environment Property":
+Finally, when installing on an AWS server, although you have complete control over how Node is launched, you don't have direct control over NPM; the best you can do is set the following AWS "Environment Property":

 	NPM_CONFIG_PRODUCTION=true

-It's assumed that the OS X Developer Tools (which include Git) have already been installed, as well as Node and NPM.
-Node (which now includes NPM) can be downloaded from [nodejs.org](http://nodejs.org/download/).
 The current version of Node ([0.10.32](http://nodejs.org/dist/v0.10.32/node-v0.10.32.pkg) at the time of this writing) should work fine, but version [0.10.26](http://nodejs.org/dist/v0.10.26/node-v0.10.26.pkg) is what's been used to develop and test PCjs so far.